shhossain/computer_science/Programming_Languages/readme.md

 console.log(result) //Output: [ 6,7,8,9 ]
 ```

-To tranform this into a functional idion, we could do it like this:
+To transform this into a functional idiom, we could do it like this:

 ```javascript
 const nums = [1,2,3,6,7,8,9,2]